woxjro/lazy-etherscan/README.md

 ## Roadmap
 In the current state of this project, I plan to implement the following functionalities:
-- [ ] Welcome Page
 - [ ] Display statistics about Ethereum.
-    - [ ] Latest Blocks
+- [x] Latest Blocks
     - [x] Display a list of the latest blocks.
-        - [ ] Display details of a block being focused.
+    - [x] Display details of a block being focused.
-    - [ ] Latest Transactions
+- [x] Latest Transactions
     - [x] Display a list of the latest transactions.
-        - [ ] Display details of a transaction being focused.
+    - [x] Display details of a transaction being focused.
 - [ ] Search Functionality
     - [ ] by Address
         - [ ] Implement search results screen.
-    - [ ] by Txn Hash
+    - [x] by Txn Hash
-        - [ ] Implement search results screen.
+        - [x] Implement search results screen.
-    - [ ] by Block
+    - [x] by Block
-        - [ ] Implement search results screen.
+        - [x] Implement search results screen.
     - [ ] by Token
         - [ ] Implement search results screen.
     - [ ] by Domain Name